akashin/akashin.me/_posts/2017-06-25-useful-tmux-alias.md

 ---

 Trying to streamline my workflow with tmux I've built a useful bash alias **`tmx`**.
-This alias that takes a single argument - name of the session, and connects to the session if it already exists, or create a new session with this name.
+This alias takes a single argument - name of the session, and connects to the session if it already exists, or creates a new session with this name.
 The motivation behind it is that it is shorter (no need to remember and type `attach -t` or `new-session -s`), and also involves less cognitive overhead (no conditional thinking).

 Here is a snippet of shell code that you can add to your `.bashrc`/`.zshrc`/etc: